translate/amagama/docs/managing.rst

     $ amagama-manage dropdb -s fr -s de
     This will permanently destroy all data in the configured database.
-Continue? [n] y Succesfully dropped the database for 'fr', 'de'.
+Continue? [n] y Successfully dropped the database for 'fr', 'de'.

 .. _managing#initdb: